Chart Color Schemes

 Orchard Hills shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-The area's university qualification rate is 18.5%, significantly lower than Greater Sydney's average of 38.0%.
+The area has university qualification rates of 18.5%, significantly lower than Greater Sydney's average of 38.0%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 13.1%, followed by postgraduate qualifications (3.8%) and graduate diplomas (1.6%).
-Vocational credentials are held by 32.9% of residents aged 15+, with advanced diplomas at 8.3% and certificates at 24.6%.
-A total of 24.5% of the population is actively engaged in formal education, including 8.5% in secondary, 6.7% in primary, and 4.9% in tertiary education.
+Trade and technical skills are prevalent, with 32.9% of residents aged 15+ holding vocational credentials - advanced diplomas (8.3%) and certificates (24.6%).

-A substantial 24.5% of the population actively pursues formal education.
-This includes 8.5% in secondary education, 6.7% in primary education, and 4.9% pursuing tertiary education.
+A substantial 24.5% of the population is actively engaged in formal education, including 8.5% in secondary education, 6.7% in primary education, and 4.9% pursuing tertiary education.

 Frequently Asked Questions - Education